 Back then, this was such a rare concept that Marie was unable to find patient satisfaction surveys to give out at the practice!
 So, she adapted hotel surveys and created her own versions of these surveys, which are still in use more than 35 years later.

 What We Learned From You

 Early responses to our surveys showed that while LJC patients were very happy with their surgical outcomes, they wanted more communication and education.
-Back then, it was expected that surgeons made all the decisions, but it turned out clients wanted something else.
+Back then, it was expected that surgeons made all the decisions, but it turned out that clients wanted something else.
 One woman expressed her desire to become a “partner” in the cosmetic surgery process.
-Another said she “felt like she was in a tunnel” because she didn’t know what to expect with the evolving process of having, and recovering from, cosmetic surgery.
+Another said she “felt like she was in a tunnel” because she didn’t know what to expect with the evolving process of having and recovering from cosmetic surgery.

 Making Information Accessible

 These were pre-Internet days when people had very little access to medical information should their doctor not explicitly provide it.
 So, based on the answers obtained in their surveys, Dr. Olesen (assisted by Lori H. Saltz, MD) spent the next two years writing comprehensive informed consent and medical education materials to meet unanswered needs.
 Marie also added educational materials to help people prepare for surgery and understand recovery.
-She gathered all the materials which they would receive and made them more coherent and cohesive.
+She gathered all the materials that they would receive and made them more coherent and cohesive.

 LJC client loyalty and advocacy doubled as people experienced our higher levels of communication and education.
 Word about the “books” also spread rapidly among patients—and soon to other local surgeons.